- The Soekarno–Hatta International Airport began it's domestic operations on 1 May 1985 replacing the older and crowded Kemayoran Airport.

-Juanda International Airport is located in sedate, approximately 8 miles from Surabaya and serves the greater Surabaya metropolitan area.
+Juanda International Airport is located in sedate, approximately 8 miles from Surabaya, and serves the greater Surabaya metropolitan area.
 Juanda International Airport was named after Djuanda who was the last prime minister of Indonesia who proposed the development of the airport.
 The airport handled about 11 million passengers in 2011 despite its 6-million capacity.
-Its air traffic controller radar system can track only 21 aircraft per hour.
-The airport has two terminals with Terminal 1 serving the domestic flights while Terminal 2 is used by the international flights.
+Its air traffic control radar system can track only 21 aircraft per hour.
+The airport has two terminals with Terminal 1 serving the domestic flights while Terminal 2 is used by international flights.

 4. Sultan Hasanuddin International Airport

 Sultan Hasanuddin International Airport is located 12 miles of Makassar between the border of Makassar and Maros.
 It was formally called Kadieng Flying Field and was constructed in 1935.
 The PT currently manages Sultan Hasanuddin International Airport.
 Angkasa Pura 1 while the number of passengers using the airport has increased sixfold.
 The airport served over 7 million passengers 73,000 aircraft in 2011.
 It is also home to the Skadron Udara 5 and 11.
 Buses operated by Damri serves the airport.

 Kualanamu International Airport was recently constructed and named after its location in Kuala Namu.
 It is located on the site of what used to be an oil palm plantation and is expected to become an international transit center in western regions of Indonesia.
 Kualanamu International Airport is the second largest in Indonesia and is expected to have a capacity of 50 million passengers.
 The airport has a single runway capable of serving wide-bodied aircraft.
 The airport served approximately 8 million passengers and 68,000 aircraft in 2012.
 Kualanamu International Airport is served by trains, buses, taxis, and cars.

 |Passenger Traffic, 2016